 Soup.
 Soup doesn’t have to be a long, drawn-out affair!
 You can put a delicious pot of soup on the table in a relatively quick period of time.
 Take stock of what’s in the refrigerator and use your imagination.
 Start with a homemade broth (cheaper and easier than the stuff in the carton) and add whatever you like, but always start with onions, carrots, and celery for a good starting place.

 Sauté.
 If you cook your chicken breasts on the stove in a mixture of butter and olive oil *just* until they’re cooked, you can dress them up in an endless number of ways.
 Top them with anything you like, from a simple honey mustard glaze to a balsamic reduction.
 Serve with a big salad, quinoa, mixed steamed veggies, etcetera, etcetera.

 Healthy popcorn chicken.
 Much like the chicken fingers mentioned above, but made with cubed chicken rather than sliced!
 Who doesn’t like popcorn chicken?

 Pasta.
 Add cubed chicken to your favorite pasta.
-Whether it’s classic pasta, a Paleo-friendly zucchini noodle, or a gluten-free pasta of some sort, you can’t go wrong by adding chicken.
+Whether it’s classic pasta, a Paleo-friendly zucchini noodle, or gluten-free pasta of some sort, you can’t go wrong by adding chicken.
 And bacon—there’s always bacon!

 BBQ.
 Chicken breasts and grill marks just go together so well.
-If you plan on cooking chicken breasts on the BBQ be sure to marinate your meat in a mixture of olive oil, lemon juice or vinegar and spices.
+If you plan on cooking chicken breasts on the BBQ be sure to marinate your meat in a mixture of olive oil, lemon juice or vinegar, and spices.
 Marinating meat in some kind of acid, plus olive oil before grilling helps to reduce the amount of carcinogens absorbed by the meat through the BBQ process.